conan-io/docs/examples/extensions/deployers/sources/custom_deployer_sources.rst

-In this case, the deployer is located in the same directory than our example conanfile, but as show in :ref:`Deployers <reference_extensions_deployer_direct_deploy>` reference, Conan will look for the specified deployer in a few extra places besides the current working directory, including as an absolute path, and in ``[YOUR_CONAN_HOME]/extensions/deploy/``.
+In this case, the deployer is located in the same directory than our example conanfile, but as show in :ref:`Deployers <reference_extensions_deployer_direct_deploy>` reference, Conan will look for the specified deployer in a few extra places in order, namely:

+#.
+Absolute paths
+#.
+Relative to cwd
+#.
+In the ``[CONAN_HOME]/extensions/deploy`` folder
+#.
+As built-in deployers

 Run it